ckrapu/ckrapu.github.io/_posts/2025-07-29-highly-capitalized-farm-operations.md

 There's yet another benefit - all the awful red tape and NIMBYism that ensnares would-be homebuilders generally doesn't exist in rural areas, and there are fewer hurdles (aside from availability of labor) to new construction.

+#### Conclusion
+In all, I'm unreasonably optimistic about the future of American farmland despite the avalanche of technological change that's about to sweep through labor, markets, and society overall.
+Hopefully we'll get right to repair as well!

 ---